Kiingy/MuteWoWSounds/README.md

 While it would be possible to do this in-game, this method has four main advantages.

 1. Using wowhead to find the very specific sounds you want to mute is a lot easier then manually sorting through each soundkit.
 Wowhead has done a lot of the annoying work for you.
-2. It is much easier to organize the sounds you want to mute..
+2. It is much easier to organize the sounds you want to mute.
    * For example you could create spells.txt, mounts.txt, emotes.txt files.
    * Should you ever decide to unmute a category, simply delete the file and re-run the tool.
 3. Everything is saved outside of WoW.